-The practicum is a total of 100 hours and the internship is a total of 900 hours (450 hours/semester).
+The practicum is a total of 100 hours and the internship is a total of 600 hours.

 The practicum is an introduction to clinical practice as a mental health counselor; therefore, students begin by observing a licensed clinician in the field.
 Some may also begin seeing clients.
 During the internship, the student is expected to see his or her own clients.

 Students complete the placement at a variety of locations, including outpatient clinics, hospitals, schools, and residential treatment facilities.
 Students are provided a confidential list of sites where our students have completed their placements in the past.
 It is possible to complete the practicum and internship at two different locations or at the same location.